octogonz/tsc-mixed-checking/README.md

 - The `package.json` build command is `tsc && tsc --project tsconfig.legacy.json`, invoking the compiler twice.
 - For this approach, the errors in `c-never-checked-typescript.ts` are suppressed using `// @ts-nocheck` at the top of that file.
 This comment should eventually be removed as files are migrated to a better state.

-The engineering tradeoff for this approach is speed, since the files referenced by `tsconfig.json` must get type-checked twice.
+The engineering tradeoff for this approach is slowness, since the files referenced by `tsconfig.json` must get type-checked twice.

 ## demo3: Possible solution using tsconfig references